Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/relative-layout.md

 <span style="display:block">

 - `RelativeLayout.SetLeftRelativeOffset(yellowView, 0.5)` - view's left is on center of the parent's view.
-- `RelativeLayout.SetRightRelativeOffset(yellowView, 0.5)` - view's right is on center of the parent's view..
+- `RelativeLayout.SetRightRelativeOffset(yellowView, 0.5)` - view's right is on center of the parent's view.
-- `RelativeLayout.SetTopRelativeOffset(yellowView, 0.5)` - view's top is on center of the parent's view..
+- `RelativeLayout.SetTopRelativeOffset(yellowView, 0.5)` - view's top is on center of the parent's view.
 - `RelativeLayout.SetBottomRelativeOffset(yellowView, 0.5)` - view's bottom is on center of the parent's view.
 - `WidthSpecification` and `HeightSpecification` set the size of the view.
 - `RelativeLayout.SetHorizontalAlignment(blueView, RelativeLayout.Alignment.Center)` and `RelativeLayout.SetVerticalAlignment(blueView, RelativeLayout.Alignment.Center)` - position view on the center of container.